Blog hero image

 • Applies to undamaged goods from CHF 60

-However, these cards are not recommended for use abroad.
-The foreign currency fee is very high at 2.5%, and 4% (minimum CHF 10) is charged for cash withdrawals.
-Swisscard, on the other hand, is known for its very good customer service.
+Don’t use these cards abroad.
+The foreign currency fee is 2.5%, and cash withdrawals are 4% with a CHF 10 minimum.
+Swisscard is, on the other hand, known for very good customer service.

 Best for Coop Customers